 World Universe Science Information Online Test (World General Knowledge) Updated

-9. What is the name of the largest volcano in the Solar System?
+10. What is the name of the first animal to orbit Earth in space?

 14. What is the approximate distance from the Earth to the Sun?